mesb/mesb.github.io/_posts/2017-09-03-an-application-of-logs.md

 ---
 layout: post
-title: Python's dynamic type system!
+title: An application of logarithms
 publish: true
 ---

 # On one application of logarithms